 [Section 156B inserted by No. 42 of 2004 s.
 118.]

-157. Information about injury management matters
+157. Information about injury management

 (1) WorkCover WA is to provide information and advice on injury management generally.

 (2) WorkCover WA is to make available, upon request, to employers, workers and other persons such information or other assistance as it considers appropriate to facilitate the arranging of injury management.